Heathers (1988) (103 minutes)

 Starring Winona Ryder, Christian Slater and Shannen Doherty.

+To mark its 30th anniversary, a 4K restoration of Michael Lehmann’s 1988 cult hit Heathers is being re-released by Arrow Films in August/September 2018; in cinemas and on Blu-ray.
 Popular culture is currently swamped with remakes, reboots, updates and adaptations, so unsurprisingly, Heathers was adapted as a musical, and in the US, rebooted as an anthology TV series.
 The TV show promises something of the subversive spirit that defined the 1988 movie, but also updates its version of the high-school hierarchy.
 The 1980s types have been replaced by a diverse group of teen villains, while the adults agonize over ‘politically correct’ descriptions they use to self-identify.

 It’s not even been shown yet, but of course it’s already being criticised.
 The wildly ‘woke’ are getting het up about the TV show trailer which contains jokes about gender, sexual orientation, ethnicity, size and mental health.
 Also, in 2018, it’s apparently no longer acceptable to root for heroine Veronica Sawyer as a woman who doesn’t fit in and embraces her imperfections, moral ambivalence and individual quirks.
 Instead, we seem to feel safer rooting for a child of the status quo who prefers to eliminate her less conventional nemeses.